eduardoestrella/cPanel-automated-system-backup/README.md

-# cPanel Automated Backup System
+# cPanel Automated System Backup

-Automated full Backups dialy with a Cron task and upload it to a remote FTP using orginize folder structure by days,months and years.
+CP-ASB (cPanel Automated System Backup) automated full Backups daily with a Cron task and upload it to a remote FTP using orginize folder structure by days,months and years.

 cPanel is a control panel base on Linux designed to simplify the process of hosting a web site.
 Most of professional web hosting provide cPanel.
-CP-ABS can be used with all of then that use cPanel API 1.
+CP-ASB can be used with all of then that use cPanel API 1.
 Some of [providers](http://cpanel.net/hosting-providers/hosting-provider-showcase/) are GoDaddy, blueHost, unitedHosting, HostGator, resellerclub, etc.

 Developed in PHP scripting language.